Field Manual · Workflow Optimization

 The first step to connecting operations is to bring creative requests into the DAM:

-• Use standardised request forms to capture briefs and campaign details.
+• Use standardized request forms to capture briefs and campaign details.

 • Automatically assign tasks based on request type or department.